MohinShaikh5689/Read-Verse-backend/API_DOCUMENTATION.md

 ## Overview

-The Nosis Admin API is a RESTful API built with Fastify and TypeScript.
+The Read verse Admin API is a RESTful API built with Fastify and TypeScript.
 It provides endpoints for managing books, podcasts, authors, categories, users, and their related data.
 The API supports multi-language content and uses Firebase for authentication and file storage.

 ### Technology Stack
 - **Framework**: Fastify